Counting rational points on a Grassmannian: Main term of

-Since the same argument will be used repeatedly later in this paper, we summarize our discussion so far in the form of a lemma: \begin{lemma} Assume Theorem \ref{thm:main} for $n=m$, and let $M$ be a full-rank lattice in $\R^m$.
+Since the same argument will be used repeatedly later in this paper, we summarize our discussion so far in the form of a lemma: \begin{lemma} Assume Theorem \ref{thm:main} for $n=m$, and let $\lat M$ be a lattice of rank $m$.
 Suppose $\psi$ is a decreasing twice differentiable function supported on $[a, b]$.
 Then

 \end{lemma}